jeremenichelli/threshold/README.md

 The first number represents the portion of visible area of the element.

-This indicator goes from `0` when the element is completely out of sight, to `1` in case is possible for the element to be all visible at some point while the user scrolls.
+This indicator goes from `0` when the element is completely out of sight, to `1` in case is possible for the element to be all visible at some scrolling point.

 ### trajectory

 The second indicates the fraction of the distance between the point in the viewport where the element becomes visible from the point where it vanishes on top.
 Different from `threshold`, this number can be less than `0` or higher than `1` since it might be necessary for some specific actions.

-You can check these numbers working in this [demo](https://jeremenichelli.github.io/threshold/demo/).
+You can check both working in this [demo](https://jeremenichelli.github.io/threshold/demo/).

 ### Gather metrics on scroll